anothertechs/anothertechs/src/blogs/programming/python/pandas-data-profiling/index.md

 thumbnail: ./pandas_profiling.jpg
 ---

-# What is Pandas Profiling ?
+# What is Pandas Data Profiling ?

 The Pandas library has a large number of functions.
 It aids in data manipulation and offers a diverse set of features for practically any activity.
 The pandas `describe()` function is a popular Pandas function.
 It provides a descriptive statistical overview of all the dataset's features to the user.
 Even though it is useful for understanding data, it lacks numerous capabilities.

 **Pandas profiling** is the answer to this problem.
 It let's you create reports for your dataset that include a range of features and adjustments.
 In this post, we'll examine at the functionality of this library, as well as some of the more advanced use cases and connectors that may help you create stunning data frame reports!

-## Installing Pandas Profiling in Jupyter notebook
+## Installing Pandas Data Profiling in Jupyter notebook

 Pandas profiling, like all other python packages, is quickly installed using the pip or conda package manager: